douglasdavis/ddavis.io/content/posts/deploy-pypi-srht.md

 ## Setting up your secret PyPI credentials {#setting-up-your-secret-pypi-credentials}

-First create a temporary file (that will be our `pypirc` file, [you can read more here](https://packaging.python.org/guides/distributing-packages-using-setuptools/#uploading-your-project-to-pypi) if this doesn't sound familiar) with the following contents:
+First create a temporary file (that will be our `pypirc` file, [read more here](https://packaging.python.org/guides/distributing-packages-using-setuptools/#uploading-your-project-to-pypi) if this doesn't sound familiar) with the following
+contents:

 ```toml
 [pypi]